benjamin-ackerman/R_products_tutorial/README.md

 ----------

 ## Make a website for your R package
 Now that we have created our R package, we can now create a webpage for it using **GitHub pages**.
 GitHub Pages takes the `README` of a repo and generates a website from it.
-Websites for R packages can be incredibly useful for highlighting features of a package and easily marketing the package to its potential users.
+Websites for R packages can be incredibly useful for highlighting features of a package and for easily marketing the package to its potential users.
 We'll now walk through the steps to creating a webpage for our "halloween" R package:

 #### 1. Add a README.md
 You may have noticed that our R package's repo thus far does not have a `README`. `README`s are *super* important to include with any repo in order to inform readers of any important details they should know for installing/using/modifying your code.
 At the bottom of the repo's Code page, you'll notice an option to create a `README` for your repo: